Get your FREE copy of THE STRENGTH FOR LIFE MANIFESTO.

 Stick With It

 Stick to it until you are no longer making any gains!
 I stalled out twice on squats and thought I was ready for an intermediate program.
 Looking back that was a mistake.
-Life goes on.

-But take my mistake (and many others out there) and use it to your advantage.
+Learn from my mistake (and many others out there) and use it to your advantage.
 Even after stalling out on this program you can switch to 3x5 or even Starting Strength for a change, and still make excellent muscle and strength gains.
 That's the name of the game.

 Tips to Succeed with Stronglifts 5x5